Multimedia

 MM 269.
 Production Design and Art Direction.
 4 Credits.

 Explores the different roles, skill sets, and artistry associated with production of film and digital media.
 Covers fundamentals of pre-production planning, design principles, basic set builds, set decoration, introductory prop fabrication, costuming, and special effects.
 Includes an overview of video productions Art Department's structure and hierarchy, production terminology, and evaluation of industry etiquette.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Recommended: MM 260.
+Prerequisites: MM 230, MM 235 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 270.
 Writing for Multimedia.
 3 Credits.